 KEEN TO KNOW MORE ABOUT IDENTITY RESOLUTION?
-ATTEND THE EXPRESS ANALYTICS WEBINAR ON – IR – THE KEY TO IMPROVING MARKETING RoI ON JAN 23, 2020.
+ATTEND THE EXPRESS ANALYTICS WEBINAR ON – IR – THE KEY TO IMPROVING MARKETING ROI ON JAN 23, 2020.

-click ON THE IMAGE BELOW FOR DETAILS.
+Click ON THE IMAGE BELOW FOR DETAILS.

 First and foremost, it sucks the guesswork out of a marketing strategy.
 It also allows a marketer to send out customer-centric messages to individual customers.

-Another very important fallout of identity resolution is to accurately track leads, prospects, or customers along their journey, thus helping the marketing team present personalized offers or even individual-centric content at relevant points in that journey.
+Another very important fallout of customer data resolution is to accurately track leads, prospects, or customers along their journey, thus helping the marketing team present personalized offers or even individual-centric content at relevant points in that journey.
 Last but not least, marketers can extract much more meaningful insights from the CDP, which, in turn, helps them in better customer segmentation.

-Advances in identity resolution:
+Advances in Identity Resolution:

 These days, enterprises have started deploying artificial intelligence (AI) and machine learning for better matches.
 And, in real-time.